 Matures in 75 days.
 (Open-pollinated seeds)

 A fresh, home-grown crown of cauliflower is a thing of beauty – crisp, nutritious, and intensely flavourful.
-Follow along with this handy How to Grow Cauliflower from seed guide and grow food.
+Among the Brassicas, it is mild in flavour and surprisingly versatile in the kitchen.
+Continue reading for some tips on how to grow cauliflower from seed.

 Brassica oleracea var. botrytis